Silgan (NASDAQ:SLGN) Issues FY 2022 Earnings Guidance

+Silgan (NASDAQ:SLGN) last announced its quarterly earnings data on Monday, January 24th.
+The industrial products company reported $0.79 EPS for the quarter, beating the consensus estimate of $0.73 by $0.06.
+Silgan had a net margin of 6.33% and a return on equity of 26.67%.
+The business had revenue of $1.44 billion during the quarter, compared to the consensus estimate of $1.36 billion.
+During the same period in the previous year, the business earned $0.60 earnings per share.
+The company’s revenue was up 17.3% on a year-over-year basis.
+On average, equities research analysts predict that Silgan will post 3.86 earnings per share for the current year.
-A number of equities research analysts recently commented on the company.
-Raymond James lifted their target price on Silgan from $47.00 to $50.00 and gave the stock an outperform rating in a report on Thursday, January 27th.
-Deutsche Bank Aktiengesellschaft lifted their target price on Silgan from $41.00 to $45.00 and gave the stock a hold rating in a report on Thursday, January 27th.
-Citigroup lifted their price target on Silgan from $45.00 to $47.00 in a research report on Tuesday, January 4th.

-KeyCorp lifted their price target on Silgan from $45.00 to $47.00 and gave the company an overweight rating in a research report on Thursday, January 27th.
-Finally, Royal Bank of Canada lifted their price target on Silgan from $50.00 to $57.00 in a research report on Thursday, January 27th.
-One research analyst has rated the stock with a sell rating, three have issued a hold rating and six have given a buy rating to the company’s stock.
-According to data from MarketBeat, the stock currently has a consensus rating of Buy and a consensus target price of $50.40.
+Deutsche Bank Aktiengesellschaft boosted their target price on shares of Silgan from $41.00 to $45.00 and gave the stock a hold rating in a research note on Thursday, January 27th.
+Royal Bank of Canada boosted their target price on shares of Silgan from $50.00 to $57.00 in a research note on Thursday, January 27th.
+Raymond James boosted their target price on shares of Silgan from $47.00 to $50.00 and gave the stock an outperform rating in a research note on Thursday, January 27th.
+Finally, KeyCorp boosted their target price on shares of Silgan from $45.00 to $47.00 and gave the stock an overweight rating in a research note on Thursday, January 27th.
+One equities research analyst has rated the stock with a sell rating, three have issued a hold rating and six have given a buy rating to the company.
+According to MarketBeat, the company has a consensus rating of Buy and a consensus target price of $50.40.

+In related news, Chairman Anthony J. Allott sold 4,431 shares of the business’s stock in a transaction on Thursday, February 10th.
+The shares were sold at an average price of $43.58, for a total value of $193,102.98.
+The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
+Also, CFO Robert B. Lewis sold 20,000 shares of the business’s stock in a transaction on Monday, November 22nd.
+The shares were sold at an average price of $42.13, for a total transaction of $842,600.00.
+The disclosure for this sale can be found here.
+In the last three months, insiders sold 94,431 shares of company stock worth $4,119,203.
+24.38% of the stock is currently owned by insiders.

+A number of hedge funds have recently added to or reduced their stakes in the stock.
+Schonfeld Strategic Advisors LLC bought a new position in Silgan in the fourth quarter worth approximately $248,000.
+Millennium Management LLC acquired a new stake in Silgan in the fourth quarter valued at approximately $368,000.
+Jane Street Group LLC grew its stake in Silgan by 108.5% in the third quarter.
+Jane Street Group LLC now owns 10,085 shares of the industrial products company’s stock valued at $387,000 after acquiring an additional 5,248 shares during the period.
+Cubist Systematic Strategies LLC grew its stake in Silgan by 27.8% in the fourth quarter.
+Cubist Systematic Strategies LLC now owns 10,423 shares of the industrial products company’s stock valued at $447,000 after acquiring an additional 2,265 shares during the period.
+Finally, Citigroup Inc. grew its stake in Silgan by 11.3% in the fourth quarter.
+Citigroup Inc. now owns 11,913 shares of the industrial products company’s stock valued at $510,000 after acquiring an additional 1,211 shares during the period.
+Institutional investors and hedge funds own 67.95% of the company’s stock.

 About Silgan